azimuth-cloud/azimuth-config/docs/capi-mgmt.md

 All sections of the [main documentation](./configuration/14-monitoring.md) are applicable to a standalone CAPI management cluster deployment apart from the 'Accessing web interfaces' section.
-In the CAPI-only case, since their is no ingress controller and no [wildcard DNS](#wildcard-dns) entry, the monitoring and alerting services are only accessible from within the management cluster.
+In the CAPI-only case, since there is no ingress controller and no [wildcard DNS](#wildcard-dns) entry, the monitoring and alerting services are only accessible from within the management cluster.
 However, a